Is this the year we finally talk about all health care costs?

 The U.S. System Pays Physicians More than Other Countries Do

-It’s not just health plan administrative costs that drives U.S. spending higher, though as we have written before, streamlining forms and processes seems like an obvious place to start cutting costs.
+It’s not just health plan administrative costs that drives U.S. spending higher, though as we have written , streamlining forms and processes seems like an obvious place to start cutting costs.
 The U.S. also pays physicians more than other countries do.
 Anne Case and Angus Deaton – the economists who called attention to the rising number of “deaths of despair” in 2015 (and won a Nobel prize for their work that year) made headlines this week at the annual American Economic Association’s annual meeting when they said physicians are driving U.S. health care costs:

 “We have half as many physicians per head as most European countries, yet they get paid two times as much, on average…” says Deaton.
 “Physicians are a giant rent-seeking conspiracy that’s taking money away from the rest of us, and yet everybody loves physicians.
 You can’t touch them.” (source: Washington Post).